arturosl/QueenFileManager/README.md

 require_once('QFM.php');
 /* If the directory does not exist Then create the directory */
 $qfm = new QFM(NULL,'demo/');
-/* name of file &  we do not need to use the extension. txt */
+/* name of file &  we do not need to use the extension .txt */
 $qfm->newFile('demo');

 /*